syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Tags.md

 ## LI - List Item Tag

 The List Item tag defines a list item.
-The &lt;li&gt; tag is used inside the &lt;ol&gt; tag or &lt;ul&gt; tag to define each and every list item included inside them.
+The <li> tag is used inside the <ol> tag or <ul> tag to define each and every list item included inside them.